VaishaliMonpara/CoreGraphics/README.md

     self.layer.maskedCorners = [.layerMinXMinYCorner]
   }

-  - you can also round corner two side
+ 2. You can also round corner two side

   func roundCornerTopLeftandTopRight(cornerRadius: CGFloat)
   {